MNazran/React/travel/README.md

 * React-Icons: React-Icons library is employed to incorporate a wide range of icons into the website.
 These icons add visual cues and improve the overall design and usability.

 * Video Background: The website includes a captivating video background that grabs the attention of visitors and creates an immersive experience.
 It enhances the visual appeal and creates a dynamic atmosphere.

+<h3>Installation:</h3>
+To run the React Travel and Tour Website locally, follow these steps: